JabirAlam/Offline-Installer/README.md

 Step 3.

-then download Balena Etcher. https://github.com/balena-io/etcher/releases/download/v1.18.11/balenaEtcher-Setup-1.18.11.exe.
+then download Balena Etcher. especially this version because on other versions, you cannot flash the image for some reason.. https://github.com/balena-io/etcher/releases/download/v1.18.11/balenaEtcher-Setup-1.18.11.exe.

 Step 4.